ef2k/ef2k/README.md

 The future of AI-driven development is inevitable—what we do now will define whether it fuels progress or creates new burdens.

-⚡ If this resonates, follow along we should chat.
+⚡ If this resonates, we should chat.
 I'm a believer in collaboration, together we can continue to make the huge strides that got us here.

 **Tech I'm working with:** Go, TypeScript, Node